Gallbladder Surgery in Dublin, GA

 Dr. John Polhill at Southern Surgical PC is expertly trained using the da Vinci Surgical System for minimally invasive gallbladder removal, and has performed more than 500 surgeries using da Vinci systems.
 Southern Surgical is located in Dublin, GA and just a short drive from Macon and Warner Robins.

-Call Dr. John Polhill at Southern Surgical PC to learn more and find out if da Vinci Surgery is right for you.
+Call Dr. John Polhill at Southern Surgical PC to learn more and find out if da Vinci Surgery in Central Georgia is right for you.
 You can also request an appointment online today!

 Learn about gallbladder surgery and understand your options

 Your gallbladder is a small organ that stores bile, a digestive juice your liver produces to break down fat in food.
 After you eat, the gallbladder releases stored bile into your small intestine through narrow tubes called ducts.
 Gallbladders can become inflamed (called cholecystitis) and ducts can be blocked, often because of small hard masses called gallstones that form, producing symptoms that range from mild discomfort to intense pain.

 To reduce your risk of inflammation of the gallbladder and blockage of the ducts, your doctor may recommend making adjustments to your diet, such as reducing fat intake.1 Options for an inflamed gallbladder may include fasting, fluids through a vein in your arm, antibiotics, and pain medications.2